grski/grski.pl/posts/ai/pdf-brag.md

-Title: Build your own LLM RAG API without langchain using openai and qdrant.
-[WIP]
+Title: Build your own LLM RAG API without langchain using OpenAI, qdrant and PDF stack
-Description: Want to travel the road less traveled?
-Well, here we go.
+Description: Want to go down the road less travelled while building LLM RAG API without langchain using just Qdrant and PDF-stack?
+I sure do.
-Date: 2023-10-015
+Date: 2023-10-15
 Authors: Olaf Górski
 Slug: pdf-brag
 Language: en

-Let's see what happens.
+Assumption is the mother of fuckup.
+Let's see when we get rid of most of them regarding our tech stack choice.
+Let's get rid of Langchain, ORM and see what comes out.

 ## Well, that escalated quickly